public-fta/pfta/MATHS.md

 Gates are the entities that encode failures as logical combinations of other failures.
-Like primary events, gates are entities that, over the course of time, switch from unfailed to failed
+Like primary events, gates are entities that, over the course of time, may switch from unfailed to failed and back to unfailed.
-(and back to unfailed if relevant failures are repairable).

 - An AND gate (conjunction) is failed if all of its inputs are failed.
 - An OR gate (disjunction) is failed if any of its inputs are failed.